nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 - Budget amounts represent monthly procurement allocations distributed proportionally across transactions.
 Headline variance reflects the full-year position; filter by department for period-level analysis.
 - Source files are loaded from CSV via Fabric Copy job into a text-only staging layer, then cast and validated in SQL — not yet a cloud-hosted, continuously-refreshing source.
 - `Dim_UserDepartmentMap` is currently a small manually-entered table, not yet sourced from the Warehouse or an HR/directory system.
-- RLS is validated in Desktop using View As Role; multi-user validation with separate accounts requires Entra ID group assignment.
+- RLS is validated using View As Role in Desktop and Test as role in the Service, for an authorised department user; cross-department denial and unmapped-user scenarios are not yet separately documented.
+Multi-user validation with separate accounts requires Entra ID group assignment.
 - The project is not yet under Git version control — currently `.pbix` only, not `.pbip`.
 - Refresh is manual; no scheduled/automated refresh is currently configured.

 **Delivered since the initial build**
-- **SQL source layer** — Fabric Warehouse with staging/curated schemas, governed views, a parameterised function, and a stored procedure.
+- **SQL source layer** — Fabric Warehouse with staging/curated schemas, a governed view, a parameterised function, and a stored procedure.
 Replaces the original CSV → Power Query-only path.
 - **Data-quality quarantine** — `usp_LoadFactSpend` validates and casts staged data, routing invalid rows to `Fact_Spend_Exceptions` with a specific reason.
 Tested by deliberately inserting an invalid row and confirming it was correctly caught, not just assumed to work.
 - **RLS upgraded** — `Own Department` (formerly `Department_User`) now uses a user-to-department mapping table rather than a direct name comparison, a more realistic production pattern.
+- **Deployment pipeline completed** — all three stages (Dev/Test/Prod) publishing and refreshing successfully against a shared Warehouse, with the Prod semantic model endorsed as Promoted and RLS validated in the Service.

 **Planned next steps**
 - **Git and `.pbip`** — bring the project under version control, replacing `.pbix`-only with a Git-tracked `.pbip` project.